DevMountain/alexa-instructions/README.md

       ]
     }
     ```
-This defines a skill that has two intents, a HelloWorldIntent, and a GetWeatherIntent.
-The GetWeatherIntent has an additional section called slots, which tells us that this intent will require information from the user (in this case a city) in order to run.
-In order to define a slot, you must give it a name and a type.
-Amazon has [a ton of premade types](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/built-in-intent-ref/slot-type-reference), so its best to select one from that list when defining your slots.

 1. You'll also need to define a list of Sample Utterances that will be used to invoke your program.
-Here is a list that would be applicable to the intent schema shown above.
+The more examples you provide, the more accurate Alexa will be at launching your skill at the correct times.
+For the intent that has a slot, we need to provide the name of the slot in the format shown above.
+When defining the sample utterances, you don't need to worry about punctuation.
+Save this along with your intent schema as a separate file somewhere.
+You'll need it later when you sit down with your mentor to set up the alexa skill on the developer portal.Here is a list that would be applicable to the intent schema shown above.

     ```
     HelloWorldIntent say hello